SUNET/gnap-client-js/README.md

 In sync with the backend implementation https://github.com/SUNET/sunet-auth-server, gnap-client-js is implemented using as a reference the draft #10 of the GNAP protocol https://datatracker.ietf.org/doc/html/draft-ietf-gnap-core-protocol-10

-Key rotation was still missing in version 10.
-It will be defined in version 11 https://datatracker.ietf.org/doc/html/draft-ietf-gnap-core-protocol-20#appendix-A-2.10.2.2.1

 However some updates have been back-ported:

 - Make default hash algorithm SHA256 instead of SHA3-512. https://datatracker.ietf.org/doc/html/draft-ietf-gnap-core-protocol-20#appendix-A-2.9.2.1.1